* U.N. to pull out "non-essential" international staff

 security apparatus and the military.
 But Assad's opponents will

 see the loss of such a high profile figure, if confirmed, as

 further evidence of a system crumbling from within.

 Rebel forces have made advances in recent weeks, seizing

-several military bases including some outside the capital
+military bases including some close to the capital Damascus.

 "He defected.
 All I can say is that he is out of Syria," the